naheedmk/XS2A-Sandbox/docs/user-guide.md

   - SPRING_MAIL_PROPERTIES_MAIL_DEBUG=true
 ```

-**Note**: To use for example gmail account and smtp server to sent emails you should configure two-factor authentication and create application password.
+**Note**: To use for example Gmail account and SMTP server to sent emails you should configure two-factor authentication and create application password.

 ### Password reset